vinyldns/terraform-provider-vinyldns/docs/resources/group.md

 ## Import

 `vinyldns_group` can be imported using the ID of the group.
-For example:
+For example, command can be used to import a group with ID `6f8afcda-7529-4cad-9f2d-76903f4b1aca`:

 ```
 terraform import vinyldns_group.example 6f8afcda-7529-4cad-9f2d-76903f4b1aca